dotnet/orleans/Orleans-Streams/Streams-Why.md

 **Flexible stream processing logic**

 Our system should allow multiple ways to express stream processing logic.
 The existing systems we mentioned above limit the developer to write a declarative data-flow computation graph, usually by following a functional programming paradigm.
 This limits the expressiveness of the processing logic.
 Orleans streams are indifferent to the way processing logic is expressed.
-It can be expressed as a data-flow (e.g., by using [Reactive Extensions (Rx) in .NET](https://msdn.microsoft.com/en-us/data/gg577609.aspx), as functional program, as declarative query, or as a general imperative logic.
+It can be expressed as a data-flow (e.g., by using [Reactive Extensions (Rx) in .NET](https://msdn.microsoft.com/en-us/data/gg577609.aspx); as functional program; as declarative query; or as a general imperative logic).
 The logic can be statefull or stateless, may have side effects and can trigger external actions.

 **Support for dynamic topologies**